FarronF/limerick-council-meetings/meetings/2017/05/15-Monthly Meeting of Metropolitan District of Limerick/Minutes - Meeeting of the Metropolitan District of Limerick - 18th April 2017.md

 A number of Members expressed the view that the allocation to the Ireland / New York

-festival should be made if there was any danger that this festival would relocate.--- 4
+festival should be made if there was any danger that this festival would relocate.
+---
+4

 **(b)**